ebdrup/json-schema-benchmark/reports/request-validator.md

 # [`request-validator`](https://github.com/bugventure/request-validator) failed tests

 Some validators have deliberately chosen not to support parts of the spec.
-Go tho the [`request-validator`](https://github.com/bugventure/request-validator) homepage to learn if that is the case for these tests.
+Go to the [`request-validator`](https://github.com/bugventure/request-validator) homepage to learn if that is the case for these tests.

 |test failed|reason